 Safran would use his vantage point into the “scandalous lives of Manhattan’s elite” to create the 2007 hit teen series for The CW.
 It starred a bunch of hot unknowns who would go on to become somebodies — including Safran himself, who says he has more in common with the “other side” after his TV success.
 In addition to Gossip Girl, Safran is also responsible for the cult classic series Smash, the military thriller Quantico, and now, the even more opulent and trendsetting 2021 GG reboot.
-The HBO Max series, which had its part 1 finale on August 12, will return in November for the final six episodes of its inaugural season.
+The HBO Max series (airing on Binge in Australia), which had its part 1 finale on August 12, will return in November for the final six episodes of its inaugural season.
 It's (all but officially) renewed for a season 2, according to Safran, who already has big plans for more cameos from the original cast, more controversial jokes, and even more rich people problems.

 “My whole career, I've been drawn to that because I find it so fascinating,” Safran said.
 “We always want to know how that one percent lives.”

 In the reboot, which takes place at present-day Constance Billard St. Jude's School — the same school Dan, Chuck, Blair, and Serena attended — the incentive behind the actions of the extremely rich has changed.
 The writer’s room gave the characters more of a moral compass this time around to better reflect the current priorities of Gen Z, Safran says, but the new slate of teens is still stupid rich.
-It is a staple of the show, and a staple of my (and Safran’s) favorite genre of TV: shows about rich fucked up families à la Succession, White Lotus, and Billions.
+It is a staple of the show, and a staple of my (and Safran’s) favourite genre of TV: shows about rich fucked up families à la Succession, White Lotus, and Billions.
 We want to see the characters blow up their lives, all while we absorb every designer outfit and mentally track every Michelin-star restaurant they go to.

 “We like seeing how everybody fucks up,” Safran agreed.
 “In a world that we live in right now — where these rich people are not getting their comeuppance [and are] launching themselves into space and saying thank you to the workers whose lives are being destroyed by them — we want to then somehow have an outlet for our outrage and anger.
 We want to see them go down.
 TV shows like this give us that ability to watch that happen.
 It's schadenfreude.”